Graduate Admissions FAQ

 Does my degree meet the Psychology graduate program admission requirements?
 Can I send in my transcripts for you to review before I apply to your program?

-Please do not send your transcripts or curriculum vitae (CV) to our Psychology Department, as we cannot pre-assess nor pre-qualify applicants.
+Please do not send your transcripts or curriculum vitae (CV) to our Psychology Department, as we cannot pre-assess nor pre-qualify any credentials.
 Admissions requirements are outlined on our website here.

 The College of Graduate Studies at our campus governs the admission and application requirements.
 All application materials must be submitted directly to the College of Graduate Studies, via the online application system.
-See more here.
+Further information is available here.

 Completed applications will be reviewed by our Psychology admissions committee following the published application deadline of December 1 for the next (September start) intake.
 Each application is reviewed against our stated admissions criteria.